FACULTY & STAFF

 Emilie Skinner

-(Director of Operations) Born in Houston, TX, Emilie Skinner began her classical training at the age of six with Gilbert Rome and Victoria Vittum, performing with their company Houston Repertoire Ballet until graduating High School.
-She has attended summer intensives at the Joffrey Ballet, Austin Ballet, Central Pennsylvania Youth Ballet, San Francisco Ballet, and the SIBA international training program in Salzburg, Austria.
-While the primary focus of her training is classical ballet, she also has experience in modern, jazz and contemporary dance, as well as in nonprofit Arts management.
+(Director of Operations) Originally from Houston, TX, Emilie Skinner began her classical ballet training at age six under Gilbert Rome and Victoria Vittum, performing with Houston Repertoire Ballet through high school.
+She has attended summer intensives with the Joffrey Ballet, San Francisco Ballet, Central Pennsylvania Youth Ballet, and SIBA in Salzburg, Austria.
+Her dance background also includes modern, jazz, and contemporary, along with experience in nonprofit arts management.

-In 2007, Emilie received her B.A. in French Studies with a minor in Art History from the University of North Texas, while performing with Lake Cities Ballet Theatre.
-After graduating, she joined Ballet Dallas and also performed with DGDG (Danielle Georgiou Dance Group) and as a guest artist with other North Texas dance companies.
-While performing, Emilie also managed working full-time at a private French school as the Executive Assistant to the Headmaster.
+After earning a B.A. in French Studies with a minor in Art History from the University of North Texas, Emilie performed with Lake Cities Ballet Theatre, Ballet Dallas, and DGDG (Danielle Georgiou Dance Group), while also working full-time in school administration.

 This function has been disabled for Alameda Ballet Academy.